Kritansh-Tank/Video-Games-Dashboard/README.md

 - **Sales Trends by Genre and Year:** Tracks sales performance across different genres over time.

 - **Publisher-wise Sales Analysis:** Breaks down sales by major video game publishers.

+## Data Sources

+The dataset used for this analysis includes information on:

+- Game titles

+- Platforms (e.g., PlayStation, Xbox, Nintendo, PC, etc.)

+- Genre classification

+- Sales figures (in millions)

+- Release years

+- Regional sales breakdown

+- Publishers

+## Usage

+1. Open the Video Games Dashboard.pbix file in Power BI Desktop.

+2. Explore different visualizations using the interactive dashboard.

+3. Customize or add new visualizations as per your requirements.

+## Prerequisites

+- Power BI Desktop: Install Power BI Desktop to open and explore the dashboard.